Revelstoke Generating Station Unit 6 Project

 The figures below show where the various project components would be located:

-We plan to start construction in 2026 and anticipate that the project would be operational about six years after that.
+We plan to start construction in spring 2026 and anticipate that the project would be operational by December 2032.
 The schedule will be refined as the project advances.

 Revelstoke Unit 6 will add 500 MW of generating capacity to BC Hydro's system to help support electrification, meet peak demand, and support the addition of renewable energy sources.